 (A) An employee, while on duty and acting within the scope of employment involving direct contact with an inmate, probationer, parolee, or forensic patient, who suffers damage or destruction of the employee's watch or prescription glasses, or such other items of personal property as have been given prior approval by the Agency Head or designee as being required by the employee to adequately perform the duties of the position, will be reimbursed or have such property repaired or replaced as provided herein.
-A written report must be filed detailing the circumstances under which such property was damaged or destroyed.
-Upon verification by the agency of the circumstances under which the damage or destruction occurred, and upon proper documentation by the employee of the amount expended, the state shall authorize reimbursement for repair or replacement of such property, not to exceed the following amounts:
+A written report must be filed detailing the circumstances under which such property was damaged or destruction occurred, and upon proper documentation by the employee of the amount expended, the state shall authorize reimbursement for replacement of such property, not to exceed the following amounts:

-- (1) Watch \$75 - (2) Prescription Glasses \$300 (including any required examination) - (3) Other Items The Agency Head or designee shall have final authority to determine the reimbursement value of any items other than watches or prescription glasses. - (4) Total Allowable per Incident \$600 - (B) Such reimbursement shall be with the approval of the Agency Head.
-Approval shall not be unreasonably withheld. - (C) Employees of the Department of Corrections who are required to use their personal vehicles in the performance of their job duties may file claims in the event of willful and/or intentional infliction of damages by parties known or unknown to their personal vehicle while on official state business.
-Such claims for reimbursement may be filed in accordance with the provisions of the Rules of the Department of Corrections, Section 33-4.014, Florida Administrative Code.
+- (1) Watch \$75 - (2) Prescription Glasses \$300 (including any required examination)

+(3) Other Items - The Agency Head or designee shall have final authority to determine the reimbursement value of any items other than watches or prescription glasses.

+(4) Total Allowable per Incident - \$600

+(B) Such reimbursement shall be with the approval of the Agency Head.
+Approval shall not be unreasonably withheld.

+(C) Employees of the Department of Corrections who are required to use their personal vehicles in the performance of their job duties may file claims in the event of willful and/or intentional infliction of damages by parties known or unknown to their personal vehicle while on official state business.
+Such claims for reimbursement may be filed in accordance with the provisions of the Rules of the Department of Corrections, section 33-4.014, F.A.C.